Benjamin Harrison Memorial Bridge: Special arrangements to help displaced commuters

-Both services were to accommodate the individual schedules of commuting citizens impacted by the bridge closure.
 The contractors were given only 3 business days to have their emergency operations in place.
-The contractors met the state's deadline, and their service was in place three days later, essentially operating from dawn to dusk, with schedules adjusted to suit commuters as much as possible.
+The contractors met the state's deadline, and their service operated from dawn to dusk, with schedules adjusted to suit commuters as much as possible.
 Virginia Overland used two-way radio-equipped vans and school buses based on each side of the river to coordinate with the passenger ferries.
 Expanded parking was provided by VDOT at both docks.
-During this operation, commuters would drive to the ferry dock area on the side of their residence and literally "Park, Ride, and Ride."

-The van and bus service on the south shore ran between the dock at Jordan's Point and various schools and places of employment, including many businesses in Prince George County, Hopewell and notably Fort Lee, a U.S. Army installation located in Prince George.
+The van and bus service on the south shore ran between the dock at Jordan's Point and various schools and places of employment, including many businesses in Prince George County, Hopewell and notably Fort Gregg-Adams, a United States Army installation located in Prince George.
 In the opposite situation, some workers who lived on the south side of the river, parked and rode the ferry, and then vans or buses transported them to employment, mostly at Charles City County schools and other governmental agencies.

-By acting quickly, major disruptions to commuters and employers was primarily limited the initial few days.
-Since the state (and ultimately the ship's insurers) bore the expense of the passenger ferries and shuttle services, some commuters found budget savings in their commuting expenses as a meaningful offset to the inconvenience.

-Additionally, a light-duty car-float, which was essentially a barge guided by a tugboat, was later introduced which could transport a small number of automobiles and light trucks during favorable weather conditions to supplement the passenger ferry and shuttle bus/van arrangements, providing the commuters with a choice.
+Additionally, a light-duty car-float, which was essentially a barge guided by a tugboat, was later introduced which could transport a small number of automobiles and light trucks during favorable weather conditions, to supplement the passenger ferry.
 However, the car-float, which rode quite close to the water, and resembled a raft, was considered somewhat unstable by some commuters, and the original "Park and Ride and Ride" services continued for 20 months until the bridge was reopened.